DBCDK/serviceprovider/README.md

 to run the tests: `npm run test`

 ### Selenium tests
-The selenium tests (found in the /selenium directory) are integration tests, and mainly run in an phantomjs instance. to run tests: `npm run selenium`
+The selenium tests (found in the /selenium directory) are integration tests, and mainly run in a chrome instance using ChromeDriver. to run tests: `npm run selenium`